bmuschko/getting-started-with-bazel/prerequisites/instructions.md

 ## Tools and Accounts

-* An installation of Bazel ([instructions](https://docs.bazel.build/versions/main/install.html)) or Bazelisk ([instructions](https://github.com/bazelbuild/bazelisk)).
-You are encouraged to use Bazelisk so that individual exercises can run with their compatible Bazel version.
+* A installation of Bazelisk ([instructions](https://github.com/bazelbuild/bazelisk)).
+You are encouraged to use Bazelisk over Bazel so that individual exercises can run with their compatible Bazel version.
-* An existing GitHub account ([instructions](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account))
+* An existing GitHub account ([instructions](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)) for cloning and/or forking this repository.
 * (Optional) An installation of OpenJDK 11 ([instructions](https://openjdk.java.net/install/)).
 Bazel runs typical Java tasks like compilation, and testing within a sandboxed environment.
 The sandboxed environment will automatically download, install, and use Java 11.
 An installation of the JDK is only needed if you want to run Java commands independent from a Bazel invocation.

 ## Recommended Skills